utk1college/AssetTrace/README.md

 ### Fastest: the hosted demo on two phones

-Both phones need internet access but not the same Wi-Fi.
+Both phones need internet access.

 1. Open https://assettrace.d2re85crrtyc3z.amplifyapp.com on both phones.
 2. Create two accounts from **Create an account**.
 Cognito emails a confirmation code, so use two real inboxes.
 Passwords need 8+ characters with upper case, lower case, a number and a symbol.